Azure/bicep-registry-modules/avm/res/container-instance/container-group/README.md

 ### Parameter: `containers.properties.resources.limits.memoryInGB`

 The memory limit in GB of this container instance.
-To specify a decimal value, use the json() function.

 - Required: No
-- Type: int
+- Type: string

 ### Parameter: `containers.properties.resources.securityContext`